Skip to main content

 Site location: Long Marsh – Totnes East Bank

 Description: Long marsh is a small strip of semi-improved grassland and saltmarsh with limited hydrological connectivity to the estuary.
 The hard defences and raised banks of the 1830s subsequently disconnected the wetland from river, resulting in a transition to a more terrestrial habitat.
 In the upper reaches of the site, is mixed scrub and semi-improved grassland.
-Centrally, the area is dominated by Bolboschoenus maritimus swamp with rare occurrence of Scirpus tabernaemontani, Atriplex prostrata and other saltmarsh species.
-At the edges of the stream and on decaying wood, there are some species indicative of brackish conditions but the community is mainly Agrostis stolonifera subcommunity mixed with mesotrophic grassland.
+Centrally, the area is dominated by sea club rush (Bolboschoenus maritimus) swamp with rare occurrence of softstem bulrush (Scirpus tabernaemontani), hastate goosefoot (Atriplex prostrata) and other saltmarsh species.
+At the edges of the stream and on decaying wood, there are some species indicative of brackish conditions but the community is mainly creeping bent grass (Agrostis stolonifera) subcommunity mixed with mesotrophic grassland.
 These communities indicate that there is rare saline inundation.
 The stream appears to have a high level of suspended sediment, possibly due to the runoff from the catchment during periods of high rainfall.
 There is considerable path erosion from frequent footfall, maintenance of paths would likely strongly benefit the vegetation and reduce soil erosion.

 Work Completed: > On site survey.